aravind-sadharani/chandraveena/src/blog/pallavi/index.md

 Pallavi has two characteristics - *Dhatu* (musical aspects) and *Matu* (poetic or lyrical aspects).
 Essentially, it is poetry set to music, in a tala or rhythmic cycle of beats.
 Here we need to make a distinction between *literary* poetry and *musical* poetry.

 While literary poetry has its own structure and meaning, not all literary works are suitable as a musical composition.
 In addition to poetic meaning, a musical poetry also needs to have a metre, a rhythm based structure, and a musical structure where the musical and grammatical characteristics of the Raga are maintained.

-A musical poetry composer is also known as *Vaggeyakar*.
-The meaning of the word is derived from its parts:
-* *Vak* - meaning "speech" which refers to the lyrics (*Sahityam*)
-* *Geya* - meaning "singing" which refers to the tune, and
-* *Kar* - meaning the "doer" or "actor".
+This is reflected in the title given to a musical poetry composer, *Vaggeyakar*, one who sets (*kar*) words (*vak*) to song (*geya*).

 ## Structure of a Pallavi